Pewejekubam/qbd-to-gnucash/PRD-2.3.md

 ## 8. Configuration & Environment

-- **Config Precedence:** Environment variables override config file values.
-If neither is set, use hardcoded defaults.
+- **Config Precedence:** If environment variables are set, they will be detected by the code and used.
+Otherwise, hard-coded paths will be used.
+This ensures that users can override defaults via environment variables, but the tool will always function with built-in fallback paths if none are set.
 - **Config/Env Keys:**
   - `QBD_INPUT_PATH` (default: `input/sample-qbd-accounts.IIF`)
   - `GNC_OUTPUT_PATH` (default: `output/accounts.csv`)